Christopher Charles Benninger

-Christopher Charles Benninger (23 November 1942 – 2 October 2024) was an Indian architect and urban planner.
-Born in the United States, he permanently migrated to India in 1971.
-Benninger contributed to the field of critical regionalism and sustainable planning in India.
+Christopher Charles Benninger (23 November 1942 – 2 October 2024) was an Indian-American architect and urban planner.
+Born in the United States, he permanently migrated to India in 1971 where he contributed to the field of critical regionalism and sustainable planning in India.
+Alongside architecture, Benninger is most identified with developing the Site and Services Model which was originally conceived as his thesis at Harvard GSD and his planning theory Principles of Intelligent Urbanism.